Staying healthy as a family

 Stock healthy food.

 Leave the junk food at the grocery store!
-Instead, fill your pantry and refrigerator with healthy options, like fruits, vegetables, low-fat dairy, lean proteins and whole grain breads and pastas.
+Instead, fill your pantry and refrigerator with healthy options, like fruits, vegetables, low-fat dairy, lean proteins and whole-grain bread and pasta.
 Make snack-size portions available and easy to grab and turn healthy snacks into something fun.
 Add peanut butter to apple slices and make low-fat popcorn to replace the chips.

 Avoid/discourage “just because” eating.